HealthBioscienceIDEAS/microscopy-novice/episodes/what-is-an-image.md

 always it's about choosing the best fit for your specific project!

-For more information on bit depths and types - we highly recommend [this chapter of Pete Bankhead's free bioimage book]( https://bioimagebook.github.io/chapters/1-concepts/3-bit_depths/bit_depths.html).
+For more information on bit depths and types - we highly recommend [the 'Types & bit-depths' chapter from Pete Bankhead's free bioimage book]( https://bioimagebook.github.io/chapters/1-concepts/3-bit_depths/bit_depths.html).

 :::::::::::::::::::::::::::::::::::::: callout